 A special form of (16) is one in which there is a basis function prescribed for each training vector.
 These models are generally referred to as vector machines.
-The following chapters discuss two such models: the Support Vector Machine (SVM) [37,38,39,40,41,42,43] and Relevance Vector Machine (RVM) [44,45,46].
+The following chapters discuss and compares two such models: the Support Vector Machine (SVM) [37,38,39,40,41,42,43] and Relevance Vector Machine (RVM) [44,45,46].

-2.1.
+3.1.
 Support Vector Machines

 Learning is a process by which a learning machine is optimized under a given set of constraints.
 We can pose this process as one of optimizing some risk function, $R(\alpha)$ , where the optimal machine is the one whose free parameters, $\alpha$ , are set such that the risk is minimized.
-This minimization is written as where $Q(o, y, \alpha)$ is a loss function which penalizes the mismatch between both the form and the parameterization of the learning machine and the true function, f; and P(o, y) is the joint distribution of the observations and targets.
-Finding a minimum for (17) is usually impossible because P(o, y) can not be found a priori.
+This minimization is written as where $Q(o, t, \alpha)$ is a loss function which penalizes the mismatch between both the form and the parameterization of the learning machine and the true function, f; and P(o, t) is the joint distribution of the observations and targets.
+Finding a minimum for (17) is usually impossible because P(o, t) can not be found a priori.
 Thus, we look for a simplification of (17) that is tractable.

-$$\hat{\alpha} = \underset{\alpha}{\operatorname{argmin}} R(\alpha) = \underset{\alpha}{\operatorname{argmin}} \int Q(\boldsymbol{o}, y, \alpha) dP(\boldsymbol{o}, y)$$ (17)
+$$\hat{\alpha} = \frac{\operatorname{argmin}}{\alpha} R(\alpha) = \frac{\operatorname{argmin}}{\alpha} \int Q(\boldsymbol{o}, y, \alpha) dP(\boldsymbol{o}, t)$$ (17)

-A popular variation of the actual risk, $R(\alpha)$ , which can be easily evaluated is the measured mean risk, or empirical risk, defined as, where l is the number (assumed finite) of training observations. $R{emp}$ is therefore the loss computed from a fixed training set under the maximum entropy assumption of uniformity for P(o, y).
-Finding the $\alpha$ which minimizes (18) gives the empirical risk minimization (ERM) solution and is one of the most commonly used optimization procedures in machine learning.
-However, the issue of the generalization of the learning machine is not specifically addressed when we use ERM - in fact, ERM requires that the training set be representative of the true data distribution to be effective.
+A popular variation of the actual risk, $R(\alpha)$ , which can be easily evaluated is the measured mean risk, or empirical risk, defined as, where l is the number (assumed finite) of training observations. $R{emp}$ is therefore the loss computed from a fixed training set under the maximum entropy assumption of uniformity for P(o, t).
+Finding the $\alpha$ which minimizes (18) gives the empirical risk minimization (ERM) solution and is one of the most commonly used optimization procedures in machine learning (e.g. mean-square error optimization).
+However, the issue of the generalization of the learning machine is not specifically addressed when we use ERM.
+In fact, ERM requires that the training set be representative of the true data distribution to be effective.
 There could be several settings for the free parameters which give us the same empirical risk.
 To determine which settings are optimal, we have to know which one would achieve the least actual risk.
+Vapnik [37] provides an elegant solution to this problem.
+Through his analysis of bounds on the actual risk he proved that bounds exist for the actual risk such that, where h is the Vapnik-Chervonenkis (VC) dimension and is a measure of the capacity of a learning machine to learn any training set [37,39] and f(h) is the VC confidence.
+If f(h) is small (and we have done our job well of fitting the model to the training set), the machine generalizes well because the actual risk is guaranteed to be close to the empirical risk.
+For binary classifiers where the loss functions are indicator functions, f(h) is defined by

-$$R{emp}(\alpha) = \frac{1}{l} \sum{i=1...l} Q(\boldsymbol{o}i, y_i, \alpha).$$ (18)
+$$R{emp}(\alpha) = \frac{1}{l} \sum{i=1...l} Q(\boldsymbol{o}i, t_i, \alpha).$$ (18)